Skip to main content

 Listed companies were exempt from the PSC regime as they already report under Chapter 5 of the FCA’s Disclosure Rules and Transparency Rules (DTR5), but the changes introduced by 4MLD may mean that AIM-listed companies lose their exemption.

-Former head of corporate and commercial, Veronica Hartley, said:
+Head of corporate and commercial, Victoria Holland, said:

 “For all companies within the PSC regime, the changes on reporting mean that companies must be more responsive in future.